lewishowles/components/src/components/interaction/ui-button/ui-button.md

 Any classes to add to the icon itself.
 If a size class is added (`size-`), the default size class will not be included.

+### `pressed`

+- type: `boolean | null`
+- default: `null`

+The pressed state of this button, for toggle buttons.
+When `true` or `false`, `aria-pressed` is set accordingly.
+When `null` (default), `aria-pressed` is not set and the button behaves as a normal action button.

+This is a controlled prop — the consumer owns the state and passes it in.
+That matters because toggle actions are often async (a mute request might fail), and `aria-pressed` must reflect actual truth, not an optimistic flip.

+The visible label must remain stable across pressed and unpressed states; `aria-pressed` alone conveys the state change to screen reader users.

 ### `disabled`

 - type: `boolean`